-The Eastern Scheldt Barrier is the largest and best known of the Delta Works.
-The 9 km long structure seals off the Oosterschelde if there is a threat of flooding.
+The Eastern Scheldt Barrier is the crown jewel of the Delta Works.
+This imposing, 9-kilometre structure seals off the Oosterschelde whenever there is a threat of flooding.

-9 km in length of which 3 km can be closed
+9 km long, 3 of which can be closed

-The Eastern Scheldt Barrier connects the islands of Schouwen-Duiveland and Noord-Beveland in Zeeland and was built between 1976 and 1986.
-It is the largest storm surge barrier in the Netherlands.
+The Eastern Scheldt Barrier connects the islands of Schouwen-Duiveland and Noord-Beveland in Zeeland.
+Built between 1976 and 1986, it is the largest and most extensive storm surge barrier in the Netherlands.

 Construction of the Eastern Scheldt Barrier

-The Eastern Scheldt Barrier is a unique project.
-At the time, it was the largest ever structure to be built in terms of its scale and dimensions.
-And it is still unequaled.
-The barrier is regarded worldwide as a landmark in hydraulic engineering.
+The Eastern Scheldt Barrier is a remarkable feat of engineering.
+When it was built, it set new benchmarks in terms of scale and dimension.
+And it is still unparalleled.
+Indeed, Eastern Scheldt Barrier is a globally recognised landmark in hydraulic engineering.

 The Eastern Scheldt Barrier:

-- has 65 colossal pillars, separated by sluice gates that are roughly 42 m wide and 6 to 12 m high, each weighing between 260 and 480 tonnes.
+- has 65 colossal piers, separated by floodgates that are approximately 42 m wide and 6 to 12 m high, each weighing between 260 and 480 tonnes

 Special team for operation